UC-Davis-molecular-computing/scadnano-python-package/README.md

     design.write_scadnano_file(directory='output_designs')
 ```

-Running the code above produces the `.dna` JSON file shown in the [web interface README](https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/README.md#terminology).
+Running the code above produces the `.sc` JSON file shown in the [web interface README](https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/README.md#terminology).
 That section explains many of the terms used in the code (domain, helix, loopout, insertion, etc.).

 ## abbreviated syntax with chained methods